pombreda/lepl/doc-src/manual/lexer.rst

   >>> matcher = Token(Any()) & Any()
   ...
   >>> matcher.parse(...)
-  Lexer Error:
-  The grammar contains a mix of Tokens and non-Token matchers at the top level.
+  lepl.lexer.support.LexerError: The grammar contains a mix of Tokens and non-Token matchers at the top level.
   If Tokens are used then non-token matchers that consume input must only appear "inside" Tokens.
-  The non-Token matchers include: Any.
+  The non-Token matchers include: Any(None).

 .. index:: lexer_rewriter(), Configuration()